w9jds/w9jds.github.io/_posts/2015-5-1-whats_new_from_build.md

 ### Windows Phone
 Lets start with what new things we have for Windows Phone.
 The biggest announcement was that Microsoft will now support you bring over Objective C (from your iOS apps) and Java (from your Android apps).
 This means that if you have an iOS or Android app you can bring it over to Windows Phone while changing very little amount of code.
 The best example they gave was Candy Crush by King.
 That is an iOS app brought over to Windows Phone.

-For iOS you can literally pull the iOS project into Visual Studio, and with a few tweeks should be able to get it fully running without a huge refactoring.
+For iOS you can literally pull the iOS project into Visual Studio, and with a few tweaks should be able to get it fully running without a huge refactoring.

 For Android you apparently don't even have to bring it into Visual Studio.
 You are supposed to be able to just build it for Windows Phone from Android Studio (though I didn't see anything more about it).